MyName-99a/Auto-Chat-Translation/README.md

 # What is it for?
-It is a simple Python tool created for the <b>League of Legends and Valorant Chat</b>, to translate your messages into any Language you want, using the Google Translate library.
+It is a simple Python tool created for the <b>LEAGUE OF LEGENDS AND VALORANT CHAT</b>, to translate your messages into any Language you want, using the Google Translate library.